-After the last day of final registration and before the "last day to withdraw or resign from the University" (see the University Calendar), a student can withdraw from a course by completing and submitting a signed Course Withdrawal Form available in the Enrollment Services Center.
-Upon submission of the form, a grade of "W" is assigned to each course.
+After the last day of final registration, and before the "last day to withdraw or resign from the University" (see the University Calendar), a student can withdraw from a course online using the self service options in Leonet.
+Some students are not allowed to withdraw from courses without prior approval (graduating seniors, international students, student-athletes, graduate students).
+Upon submission of the online request by the deadline posted in the University Calendar, a grade of "W" is assigned to each course.
 Although "W" grades do not affect the grade-point average, excessive withdrawals reflect negatively on the student's record, interfere with the student's progress toward graduation, and may result in the loss of scholarships and other types of financial aid.
 Therefore, it is recommended withdrawals be limited as described below:

-Classification Hours Earned Maximum Number of Withdrawals
+Hours Earned Maximum Number of Withdrawals

-Freshman 0 - 29 hours 3
+0 - 29 hours 3

-Sophomore 30 - 59 hours 2
+30 - 59 hours 2

-Junior 60 - 89 hours 1
+60 - 89 hours 1

-Senior 90 -119 hours 1
+90 -119 hours 1

-Senior 120 or more 1
+120 or more 1

+0 - 29 hours 30 - 59 hours 60 - 89 hours 90 -119 hours